lukeprofits/Monero_Payment_Request_Standard/README.md

 - **Automatic Pause on Changes**: The wallet will query the `change_indicator_url` before any scheduled payment.
 If it detects a change, automatic payments are paused and the customer is notified.

 - **Customer Consent Required**: Payments remain paused until the customer actively confirms or rejects the proposed changes.
-If confirmed, payments resume; if rejected, the payment schedule is canceled.
+If confirmed, the payment request is updated and payments resume; if rejected, the payment request is canceled.

 #### How it Works